GrantMCA93/Project-1-Band-Website-/README.md

 Page 4 - Band Members page providing a biography of each band member.
-Page 5 - Booking page where you can book the band for events, weddings, bars, corporate events etc. page 6 - Thank you page for booking The Monkees *-sources used for website design include-*
+Page 5 - Booking page where you can book the band for events, weddings, bars, corporate events etc. page 6 - Thank you page for booking The Monkees
+The final version of the code was tested for errors using W3C.
+HTML tested using https://validator.w3.org/ , CSS tested using https://jigsaw.w3.org/css-validator/ .

+*-sources used for website design include-*
 -The code itself wasn’t copied from these websites but design ideas were taken from these website.-